franzeus/Canvas-Shape-Class/readme.txt

 # Methods #

-getCenterPoint() -> will return the x and y coordinate of the center of the shape (not for Line).
+getCenterPoint() -> will return the x and y coordinate of the center of the shape or line.
 For example:
 var xCenter = rect.getCenterPoint().x;
 var yCenter = rect.getCenterPoint().y;